-D-BOX designs, manufactures and commercializes cutting-edge motion systems intended for the entertainment and industrial markets.
-With its unique and patented technology, D-BOX generates motion effects specifically programmed for each visual content, which are sent to a motion system integrated either within a platform, a seat or various types of equipment.
-The resulting motion is perfectly synchronized with the on-screen visual, thus creating an unmatched realistic immersive experience.
+D-BOX designs, manufactures and commercializes cutting-edge motion systems intended for the entertainment and simulation and training markets.
+With its unique and patented technology, D-BOX produces motion effects specifically programmed for each visual content, which are sent to a motion system integrated either within a platform, a seat or various types of equipment.
+The motion effects ("D-BOX Motion Code") are designed by a team of professional motion designers located in Burbank, California, and at the Corporation's headquarters.
+The D-BOX Motion Code is perfectly synchronized with the on-screen visual, thus creating an unmatched realistic immersive experience.